-For the fiscal years ende d December 31, 2020 2019 Period eneded NTD: USD exchange rate 28.430 29.930 Period Average NTD: USD exchange rate 29.483 30.861
+For the fiscal years ende For the fiscal years ended December 31, 2020 2019 Period eneded NTD: USD exchange rate 28.430 29.930 Period Average NTD: USD exchange rate 29.483 30.861

 Use of Estimates - The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from these estimates.